SuB1X-Coin/documentation/guides/wallet_upgrade.md

 Verify the status of the masternode with `rupaya-cli masternode status` from the CLI or `masternode status` from a GUI masternode.
 You should see `"message" : "Masternode successfully started"`

-If you get `"message" : "Not capable masternode: Hot node, waiting for remote activation."`, go the the upgraded Cold wallet and START the masternode again.
+If you get `"message" : "Not capable masternode: Hot node, waiting for remote activation."`, go the the upgraded Cold wallet and START the masternode again (i.e. `startmasternode alias false MN1`)

 Wait a minute and then go to the MasterNode server, stop the wallet and start it again.
 Check the masternode status now.